exercism/c/docs/C_STYLE_GUIDE.md

 Next are the test functions themselves.
 The names of these functions use a `test_` prefix.
-Excepting the first, each test function shouthe line comment `// delete this line to run test`.
+Excepting the first, each test function should have `TEST_IGNORE();` as its first statement.
+The first occurance of this should be followed by the line comment `// delete this line to run test`.
 For example:

 ```c